thygesteffensen/PowerAutomateMockUp/ReadMe.md

 services.AddFlowActionByName<GetMsnWeather>("Get_forecast_for_today_(Metric)");
 ```

-When the action named *Get_forecast_for_today_(Metric)* is reached and about to be executed, the class with type GetMsnWeather is retrieved from the ServiceProvider and called.
+When the action named *Get_forecast_for_today_(Metric)* is reached and about to be executed, the class with type GetMsnWeather is retrieved from the ServiceProvider and used to execute the action.

 #### 2. Using Connection ApiId and supported OperationIds
 ```c#